jawaharnotes/terraform-vpc/README.md

+Terraform helps us to create and maintain the cloud resources using the yaml files.
-Creating the new VPC , public and private subnets, IGW, Routes, Route Association, NAT Gateways, Private subnet, Route table and Route Table Association
+I create here the new VPC, public, private and Isolated subnets,  IGW,  NAT Gateways, Routes, Route Table Association and Security groups using Terraform

 # Things to understand :